University - Shipping Items

 Sellers can take advantage of all of the resources and benefits associated with Amazon when they sign up for Fulfillment By Amazon.
 These include:

-- Having Amazon’s Name Associated with Their Products: This is a quality guarantee that most buyers will appreciate, making them more prone to patronize a seller because of it.
+- Having Amazon’s Name Associated With Their Products: This is a quality guarantee that most buyers will appreciate, making them more prone to patronize a seller because of it.
 Having the Amazon name associated with their products will help sellers gain the trust of consumers, who expect excellent customer service and rapid delivery with FBA.

 - Subsidized Shipping Fees: Because Amazon has a relationship with the shipping companies, sellers using this service will be able to pay less in shipping than if the items were being delivered from an individual’s account.
 Also, sellers can offer free shipping over a certain amount since products sold through FBA are eligible for Amazon Prime and FREE Super Saver Shipping.